 Our house is smoke-free.

-The list of upcoming shows is at the bottom left of each page on the site.
+The list of upcoming shows is at the right side of each page on the site.
 Click on the link for a show to see details and get links to the musicians’ web pages where you can listen to their music.
-Past shows can be viewed from the Archive link at the top of each page.
-The search box at the bottom right searches for the text you enter across this site.
+Past shows can be viewed from the Posts link at the top of each page.